LaunchUpCorp/Focus-Finder/backend/README.md

 - Run `npx prisma migrate dev` to apply migrations.
 (To learn more about Prisma, visit: https://www.prisma.io/docs)
 - Run `npm run start`(development) or `npm run start:dev`(watch mode) to run server on `localhost:3000`.
 - Visit `localhost:3000/graphql` to test APIs in the playground.
+- You can see database records in Prisma Studio by running `npx prisma studio`.
+For more informaion on Prisma Studio visit https://www.prisma.io/docs/concepts/components/prisma-studio